mattermost/mattermost-webrtc/README.md

 The feature is currently intended as a working prototype for community development and not recommended for production.
 [See documentation to learn more](https://docs.mattermost.com/deployment/webrtc.html)

+To contribute, please see [Contribution Guidelines](https://docs.mattermost.com/developer/contribution-guide.html).

+To file issues, [search for existing bugs and file a GitHub issue if your bug is new](https://www.mattermost.org/filing-issues/).
+For connection issues, see [existing forum thread to torubleshoot](https://forum.mattermost.org/t/troubleshooting-there-was-a-problem-connecting-the-video-call-errors/2521).

 ## Mattermost WebRTC Vagrant machine